 And considering such problems Chrome 68 has been added with a new feature called the Page Lifecycle interface that will let the browsers more gracefully pause websites that aren’t active and reconstitute them when you need them again.
 The new feature allows the browser to optimize the system resources as a result of benefitting the web users.

 Firefox has its own feature named Fission MemShrink designed in a way to cut off 7MB of each hundred or more computing processes that the browser uses, to draw a website on your screen.

-Since the birth of the computer-industry; computer data storage space has been a scarce resource and so every little step to liberate storage is important.
+Since the birth of the computer-industry; computer data storage space has been a scarce resource, so every little step to liberate storage is important.
 Hence Fission MemShrink is designed in a way to reduce memory usage with more improvised processes that will deliver high performance and security to its users.